 My first trip to China was in 1983.
-But my first official visit as Comptroller General was in 2001, when I met with my colleague Mr. Li Jinghua.
-As you know, Mr. Li is the head of the Chinese National Audit Office (CNAO) and our host here in Shanghai.
-On that 2001 trip, Mr. Li and I were honored to have a meeting with then-Premier Zhu Rongji.
+But my first official visit as Comptroller General was in 2001, when I met with my friend and colleague Mr. Li Jinhua.
+As you know, Mr. Li, who is here today, is the head of the Chinese National Audit Office (CNAO).
+He is also an honorary professor at NAU and the host for my current trip to China.

+When I visited China in 2001, Mr. Li and I were honored to have a meeting with then-Premier Zhu Rongji.
 Our discussion was very productive, and I was impressed by the Premier's strong interest in fighting corruption and transforming the Chinese government to meet the demands of the 21st century.